axa-group/Parsr/server/src/processing/HeadingDetectionModule/README.md

 ## How it works

-It simply takes every line one by one of each paragraph and creates a heading if the satisfaction of at least one of the following criteria:
+It simply takes every line one by one of each paragraph and creates a heading if at least one of the following criteria is satisfyed:

 1. Superior font size to the most common font size in the document.
 2.  **Entirely bold lines**